jpcurrier/simple-overlay/README.md

 # Simple Overlay

 A simple responsive overlay.
 Requires jQuery 1.7+.
+Currently, this plugin only works for images and captions are not yet supported.

-Disclaimers: **This plugin has not been thoroughly tested**.
-Currently, this plugin only works for images.
-Captions are not supported yet.
+Tested support for: Chrome, Firefox, Safari.

 ## Setup